 As described in Notes 2 and 7 to the consolidated financial statements, the Company recognizes external research and development costs based on an evaluation of the progress to completion of specific tasks using information provided to the Company by its service providers.
-Within accrued expenses, total accrued research and development expenses amounted to \$3.4 million as of December 31, 2020.
+Within accrued expenses, total accrued research and development expenses amounted to \$5.0 million as of December 31, 2021.
 As disclosed, management's process involves reviewing open contracts and purchase orders, communicating with personnel and outside vendors to identify services that have been performed, and estimating the level of service performed and the associated costs incurred for the services when invoices or other notification of actual costs have not been received.

 The principal considerations for our determination that performing procedures relating to accrued research and development expenses is a critical audit matter are the significant judgment by management in developing the estimates of accrued research and development expenses, which in turn led to a high degree of auditor judgment, subjectivity and effort in performing procedures and evaluating management's estimates of the level of service performed and the associated costs incurred for the services when invoices or other notification of actual costs have not yet been received.
-As disclosed by management, a material weakness existed during the year related to this matter.